-Air suspension kits need shock absorbers to cushion road energy and help your vehicle produce a seamless and stable ride.
-They’re an integral part of any suspension system, but few understand the purpose of shock absorbers and just how important they are for your car.
+Air suspension kits need shock absorbers (“shocks”) to cushion road energy and help your vehicle produce a seamless and stable ride.
+They’re an integral part of any suspension system, but few understand the purpose of shocks and just how important they are for your car.

 So what is the purpose of shock absorbers and why are they so important?